 End of semester evaluations continue to provide time for faculty to review students' professional dispositions and work characteristics.
 These evaluations are required by BYU Graduate Studies and will be completed at the end of fall and winter semesters.
 Field-based supervisors and faculty experiences and specific data from coursework and other evaluations will be included.
-Each evaluation will review the student's knowledge, disposition, and performance.
+Each evaluation will review the student's knowledge, skills, and disposition/work characteristics.